 The Second Evil opens with Corky still distraught over her sister’s death.
 She has left the Cheerleading squad and is now dating Chip.
 Chip is on the high school football team, and he had his own run-in with The Evil in book one.
 He also used to date Kimmy and briefly dated Bobbi.
 Kimmy is now the Cheerleading team captain, and notably much nicer than she was in book one.
 She and Debra are trying to get Corky to rejoin the squad.
 Debra has been getting super into crystals and generic occult stuff, which I really appreciated.
 It’s actually pretty on-brand for a white suburban teenage girl trying to be edgy in the early 90s.
 She turns out to be very right about one thing, though.
 The Evil is still very much with them.

 The Second Evil featured two more deaths.
 There was Jennifer’s brother, Jon, who was the only person who was suspicious of the girls and their story about his sister’s death.
 He was found drowned in Fear Lake.
 The other was Corky’s boyfriend, Chip, who met a pretty gruesome end.
 Corky was unlucky enough to discover Chip, just as she had discovered her sister in The First Evil.
 She sure has a knack for finding dead bodies of students on school grounds.
 Someone should be suspicious, right?
 Oh, only Jon?
 Ok.
 Well, Chip was found drowned in his own blood after having his hand cut off with a saw in shop class.
-I was torn between using a woodchipper gif from Fargo or a chainsaw gif from the Evil Dead 2.
-Since neither is a perfect fit, I opted for both.
+A brutal and shitty way to die, if you ask me.

 Corky ended up semi-drowning Kimmy, which induced Kimmy to barf out the evil into the bathtub.
 Kimmy had no memories of anything since the events at the end of book one.
 Corky hopes the evil might be gone for good, but those hopes are dashed when she receives an ominous note that says: IT CAN’T BE DROWNED.
 Will the girls have what it takes to get rid of the evil spirit once and for all?
 Will their Razzmatazz be enough to stop a demon with poor planning skills?
 Tune in next week to find out.